North County Transit District: Green initiatives

 NCTD has implemented cutting-edge green initiatives and sustainability programs that minimize the environmental impact of public transit.
 NCTD recently installed solar panels, saving the agency $1 million in energy costs over five years.
 NCTD has increased recycling and improved lighting and is using biodegradable cleaning supplies.
 In addition, NCTD has received grant funding to install electric smart car chargers in transit center parking lots.

-Pronto Fare System / Former Compass System
+Additionally, all of NCTD's COASTER vehicles are Tier IV compliant, reducing emissions by nearly 90% compared to Tier I locomotives and are also significantly quieter.
+NCTD is also leading the way with a changeover to battery-electric and hydrogen fuel-cell vehicles in its bus fleet.

+Contactless fare systems

 All NCTD and related San Diego Metropolitan Transit System (MTS) services utilize the new Pronto contactless fare system introduced in September 2021 by INIT Systems and SANDAG; the Pronto system succeeded the first-generation Compass Card system."
 As a replacement for the original "Compass Card," the Pronto fare system allows for a tap-on, tap-off approach through the use of station validators in order to deduct the correct fare; additional measures may need to be taken depending on the service.
 General Pronto cards can be physically purchased at Pronto ticket vending machines within NCTD facilities, or in NCTD customer service centers; electronic versions can be purchased through the website or through the mobile applications.

 Both NCTD and MTS services previously utilized the aforementioned contactless "Compass Card", made possible by Cubic Transportation Systems, Inc. The "Compass Card" allowed passengers from MTS and NCTD to store regional transit passes and cash value on a rewritable RFID card.
 Customers would have purchased passes and added cash value on the Internet or at any ticket vending machine.
 Prior to using a provided service, customers tapped their Compass Cards on the ticket validator located at the transit center or station.
 The LED display on the validator would then light up with lights resembling that of a stoplight, and the LCD display showed text regarding the passenger's fare account.
 The new Pronto system now used expanded upon many of the design concepts previously employed with the Compass Card system.

-In popular culture

-In 2011, an artist surreptitiously installed a mosaic on the wall of a COASTER bridge near the Encinitas station that came to be known as "Surfing Madonna".
-In early 2012, the Encinitas City Council voted to accept the mosaic under a long-term loan agreement and to support a proposal to put the mosaic on publicly owned land near Moonlight Beach.
-The Encinitas City Council stipulated that acceptance of the mosaic is contingent upon the artist, Mark Patterson, signing an agreement that he will pay for the mosaic's removal if it becomes the subject of a religious-imagery lawsuit.